This article contains referral links for your convenience, at no cost to you.

-While horseback riding, our guide was kind enough to point out raw coffee beans from the coffea plant and picked them for us to eat!
-Anticipating their signature taste, I grabbed a bean off of the plant and quickly gulped it.
-To my surprise these coffee beans tasted quite differently than expected!
+While horseback riding, our guide was kind enough to point out coffee beans (basically berries) from the coffea plant and picked them for us to eat!
+Anticipating their signature taste, I grabbed one off the plant and quickly gulped it.
+To my surprise these "coffee beans" tasted quite differently than expected!
 Not only were they red in color, but they were also sweet.
 Nothing like coffee at all.
-I later learned that when these sweet, red beans are roasted they turn color, texture, and flavor.
+I later learned that when these sweet, red beans (berries) are roasted they turn color, texture, and flavor.

 6. Learn the History of Monteverde